Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

     4. Only use lower case letters
     5. Keep names under 35 characters
     6. Use the following metadata file naming order:
-      - Order of use (if relevant–and always add a 0 before single digits)
+      - Order of use (if relevant – add a 0 before single digits)
       - Project
       - Cohort/Wave (if relevant)
       - Participant